PPG Curator’s Guide

 At Botany 2025, there was a workshop on using Rhakhis for PPG.
 There are slides and a video available.
 Watching the video is highly recommended before you start using Rhakhis.

 There is one correction to the workshop materials: only Rhakhis users who have been granted editing permissions may edit the data in the “sandbox”.
-We thought anybody with an ORCID could edit data in the sandbox, but that was mistaken.
+We thought anybody with an ORCID iD could edit data in the sandbox, but that was mistaken.
 So there was no “hands-on” session.

 Using Rhakhis